lipp/login-with/README.md

 - `/beam` - login with Beam account (if configured through env variables)
 - `/logout` - logout and clears the respective cookies

-All endpoints expect the query parameteres:
+All endpoints expect the query parameters:
 - `success` A url to redirect to in case of successful login (use `encodeURIComponent` for proper escaping)
 - `failure` A url to redirect to in case of failed login (use `encodeURIComponent` for proper escaping)